appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 CPS URIs are associated with the delegate certificates through the CPS URI extension defined in {{I-D.sliwa-stir-cert-cps-ext}}.
 Verifiers are expected to obtain the CPS URI for a specific telephone number via transparency-enabled discovery mechanisms described in {{I-D.sliwa-stir-oob-transparent-discovery}}.
 The CPS URI identifies the base URL for the Call Placement Service responsible for publishing and serving PASSporTs for calls associated with that telephone number.

 The CPS URI MUST resolve to a reachable and operational CPS that supports the VESPER OOB interface defined in this document.
 It is assumed that the CPS implements the endpoints defined in the HTTPS interface specification, including '/health', '/passports/{DEST}/{ORIG}', and appropriate authorization mechanisms.
+The CPS will provide a `response_uuid` in its response to the publish operation, which is used by the calling and called parties in subsequent API calls for Connected Identity.

 # Verification Service Procedures for VESPER OOB